Trapped in Paradise: Plot

 At Christmas time, New York City convicts Dave and Alvin Firpo are paroled early and placed in the custody of their younger brother Bill, a restaurant manager.
 Dave and Alvin ask Bill to take them to Paradise, Pennsylvania to do a favor for a fellow inmate of theirs.
 Bill refuses as his brothers are not allowed out of the state; but agrees after believing himself to be linked to a robbery his brothers committed.

 When they discover Paradise's bank is light on security, Bill agrees to rob the bank.
 The vault is locked and the president, Clifford Anderson, is on lunch.
 While Dave stays in the bank, Alvin and Bill charge into the restaurant and take Mr. Anderson and the restaurant patrons back to the bank.
-Bill and Dave gain access to the vault and soon rush out of the bank with $275,000, with Alvin driving the getaway car.
+Bill and Dave gain access to the vault and soon rush out of the bank with $275,000, with Alvin driving the getaway car, but not without one of the bags triggering the vault's photoelectric sensor alarm.

-While trying to get out of town, Alvin gets them lost.
-A police car turns on the sirens and they try to evade getting caught.
-Because of slick roads, they drive over a bridge.
+While trying to get out of town, Alvin gets them lost and the snow storm increases.
+A passing police car spots the suspicious vehicle and spins around in pursuit and they try to evade getting caught.
+Because of snowpacked roads, they drive off a bridge.
 The police officer does not see them crash and drives past the bridge, but another car stops and offers them a ride.
 Due to the interstates being closed, the man takes them to his relatives.
 Upon arriving at the house, they find out it is the house of bank president Mr. Anderson and family.
 However, the relatives don't recognize them, and treat the brothers with generosity.

 Vic Mazzucci, the inmate who gave Dave and Alvin the tip about the low security of the bank, gets enraged that they robbed the bank and busts out of jail.
 He and his henchman, Caesar, take the Firpos' mother, Edna hostage, and threaten to kill her unless they give him the stolen money.